bensteinert/crolabefra-setup-poc/README.md

 - Garbage collection can cause a lot of pauses and arbitrary memory fragmentation
 - Objects/Values cannot be structured in such a detail as C/C++ allows it (structs, pointers value types)
-- Lack of control over intrinsics (heavy SIMD operations which unleash the true power of todays CPUs)
+- Lack of control over intrinsics (heavy SIMD operations which unleash the true power of todays' CPUs)

 Now the motivation is still to get as close as possible.
 But how would you actually 'measure' it?
 How can you say whether an alternate implementation in Java performs well?